amitgaru/creek-paper/README.md

 The codebase implements the algorithm presented in the ICDCN 2026 Conference titled "A Single-Order Mixed-Consistency Replication Scheme" (https://dl.acm.org/doi/10.1145/3772290.3772304).

+## Brief Overview of the Paper
+Creek is a Geo-replicated database system where one can achieve Linearizability for Strong Operations Fluctuating Eventual Consistency for Weak Operations.

 ## Building & Running the System
 1. Make sure `docker` and `docker-compose` are installed in the system.
 2. Run the following commands